netbox-community/netbox-operator/README.md

 1. Apply a PrefixClaim: `kubectl apply -f config/samples/netbox_v1_prefixclaim.yaml`
 2. Wait for ready condition: `kubectl wait prefix prefixclaim-sample --for=condition=Ready`
 3. List PrefixClaim and Prefix resources: `kubectl get pxc,px`
-4. For the prefix you’ll be able to see the URL, you can open it (login is admin/admin) to browse through the NetBox resources.
+4. In the prefix status fields you’ll be able to see the netbox URL of the resource.
+Login with the default `admin`/`admin` credentials to access the NetBox resources.

 Make sure to also discover the yaml output of these resources, check the events and Operator logs.